 academic slash artist slash fiction author slash teacher slash performer

 Despite my earnest attempts to move away from textuality, I have finally succumbed and think of myself also as a poet and a fiction author.
-My book of short stories The Book of Water was originally published in Greek, and is now translated into English to be published in September 2020 by ERIS; and currently prepared for publication in Italian and French.
-I have also recently completed a novel called And Our Distance Became Water.
+My book of short stories The Book of Water was originally published in Greek, and is now translated into English to be published in September 2022 by ERIS; and currently prepared for publication in Italian and French.
+I have also recently completed a novel called Our Distance Became Water.

 Finally, or not really finally but I do not know anymore, I am also Professor of Law & Theory at the University of Westminster, and founder and Director of The Westminster Law & Theory Lab.
 I also teach part-time at the Royal College of Arts London.
 My research interests are interdisciplinary and include space, bodies, radical ontologies, post-humanist studies, critical autopoiesis, literature, psychoanalysis, continental philosophy, gender studies, art theory, and their connection to the law.
 My academic books include the monographs Absent Environments (2007), Niklas Luhmann: Law, Justice, Society (2009), and Spatial Justice: Body Lawscape Atmosphere (2014).
 I am currently working on a monograph on Material Justice.